brianglass/anastasis/files/26_september.md

 footnote">[46]</span></a> John 1,1.

 <a href="#_ftnref47" id="_ftn47"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[47]</span></a> The last clause, Â‘Glory to your power, O Lord!Â’, is found the fourth Ode of numerous canons.
+footnote">[47]</span></a> The last clause, ‘Glory to your power, O Lord!’, is found the fourth Ode of numerous canons.
 It even occurs in the heading of the fourth canticle in the *Horologion.* It is not, however, as one might have expected, a citation from the scriptural text.

 <a href="#_ftnref48" id="_ftn48"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[48]</span></a> 1 Timothy 2,5.